Child Covid-19 cases are steadily increasing. But with schools opening, expert warns this is just the beginning - KESQ

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Mallory Simon, Elizabeth Stuart, Rebekah Riess, Melissa Alonso and Lauren Mascarenhas contributed to this report.
+CNN’s Mallory Simon, Jason Hanna, Elizabeth Stuart, Rebekah Riess, Melissa Alonso and Lauren Mascarenhas contributed to this report.

 Comments